 You can feel completely free in Mexico City, as long as you remain watchful and stay in the touristic areas.
-The crime statistics shows that crime is possible and frequent in Mexico City, but tourists are rarely targeted.
+The crime statistics show that crime is possible and frequent in Mexico City, but tourists are rarely targeted.
 Pay attention when approached by some people, since they might be thieves trying to rob you.
 If you do not want to look like a tourist, do not wear shorts, even though it is extremely hot.

 TRANSPORT & TAXIS RISK: HIGH

 PICKPOCKETS RISK: HIGH

 Pickpocket risk in Mexico City is high, especially in the crowded streets.
-In order not to attract attention of thieves, it is advisable not to wear expensive things around with you and avoid isolated areas.
-It is always a good idea to keep a copy of your passport and visa with you and leave the original at your hotel room or safe.
+In order not to attract the attention of thieves, it is advisable not to wear expensive things around with you and avoid isolated areas.
+It is always a good idea to keep a copy of your passport and visa with you and leave the original in your hotel room or safe.

 NATURAL DISASTERS RISK: MEDIUM

 Mexico is prone to natural disasters and it has experienced many very strong earthquakes.
 Mexico City is surrounded by mountains and volcanoes, which contribute to its air pollution.

 MUGGING RISK: MEDIUM

 TERRORISM RISK: LOW

-There is no risk of terrorism in Mexico City, since it is believed that the terrorist will not attack it.
+There is no risk of terrorism in Mexico City since it is believed that the terrorist will not attack it.

 SCAMS RISK: MEDIUM

 Touristic places are attractive to scammers, who may try to scam you by doing magic tricks.
 Unlicensed taxis are the most usual scammers, who overcharge tourists or even take part in kidnappings.
-Be aware that groups of strange teenagers might try to distract you, while other will take your valuables or wallets.
+Be aware that groups of strange teenagers might try to distract you, while others will take your valuables or wallets.

 WOMEN TRAVELERS RISK: MEDIUM